shaik1002/biggitlabbomb/doc/user/asciidoc.md

 Visit the [official page](https://mermaidjs.github.io/) for more details.
-If you're new to using Mermaid or need help identifying issues in your Mermaid code, the [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) is a helpful tool for creating and resolving issues in Mermaid diagrams.
+If you're new to using Mermaid or need help identifying issues in your Mermaid code, the [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) is a helpful tool for creating and resolving issues within Mermaid diagrams.

 To generate a diagram or flowchart, enter your text in a `mermaid` block: